phpenv/phpenv/README.md

 ### phpenv install

+It is advisable to install the [ccache](http://ccache.samba.org/) caching preprocessor which will greatly reduce the time taken to rebuild failed installations.

 The phpenv installation script is based (almost entirely) on the [php-build](https://github.com/CHH/php-build) installation script written by [Christoph Hochstrasser (CHH)](https://github.com/CHH).
 The main difference is